Dealer

 • Does not react with acidic foods

-• Does not alter the taste of dishes
+• Does not change the flavour of the food

-• Does not retain heat as well as other materials
+• Retains heat less well compared to other materials

 Cast iron

-• Can scratch glass surfaces due to its heavy weight
+• Affects glass surfaces due to high weight

 • Lightweight, good thermal conductivity

-• Can react with certain foods (acidic and alkaline) and change the colour and taste of food*
+• Can react with certain foods (acidic or alkaline) and cause discolouration and changes in taste*

 • Excellent thermal conductivity